ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 - `storage`: modifies the specified storage slots to the specified values.
 Keys and values must be 32 bytes specified in hex, with a `0x` prefix.
 - `code`: modifies the code stored in the specified account.
 The code must _only_ be the runtime portion of a code.
+The code must start with a `0x` prefix.

 :::warning